 Nevertheless, in some regions like in Valencia, you will face a flat rate of 10%.

-There is one situation in which you can avoid paying the property transfer tax when purchasing a property.
+Finally, there is one situation in which you can avoid paying the property transfer tax when purchasing a property.
 And that happens when both the buyer and the seller are subject to paying VAT.
 Apart from that, you will need to pay the total amount.

 This tax is paid after signing the public deed (the total amount).
 This is important to know as all the deposits that are paid before the end of the sale won’t include the corresponding prorated ITP percentage.
 Everything is paid at the end.